Op1um3/MoneyChanger/README.md

 You of course need to have python3 installed.

 # TODO
-- [] Do a .exe functional for everyone
+- [o] Do a .exe functional for everyone